joshuaboniface/supersensor/README.md

 To Use:

-  * Fill out a "secrets.yaml" for your environment.
   * Install this ESPHome configuration to a compatible ESP32 devkit (below).
   * Install the ESP32 and sensors into the custom PCB.
-  * [Optional] 3D Print our custom case.
+  * [Optional] 3D Print a custom case (I haven't designed one yet, but contributions welcome).
+  * Power up the SuperSensor, connect to the WiFi AP, and connect it to your network.
   * Install the SuperSensor somewhere that makes sense.
-  * Add the SuperSensor to HomeAssistant using the automatic name.
+  * Add/adopt the SuperSensor to HomeAssistant using the automatic name.
   * Tune the SuperSensor values to your needs.

 Note: Once programmed, the output LED will flash continuously until connected
       to HomeAssistant, and a bit longer to establish if the wake word functionality is enabled.
 This is by design, so you know if your sensors are connected or not.
-If you do not want this, comment out the `light.turn_on` block starting on line 29 of the ESPHome configuration to disable this functionality.
+If you do not want this, comment out the `light.turn_on` block starting on line 54 of the ESPHome configuration to disable this functionality.

 ## Parts List

 * 1x ESP32 devkit (V4 38-pin, slim)
 * 2x Common-cathod RGB LED
-* 2x Resistor for the common-cathod RGB LED @ 3.3v input (~33-1000Ω, depending on desired brightness and LED)
+* 1x Resistor for the common-cathod RGB LED @ 3.3v input (~33-1000Ω, depending on desired brightness and LED)
 * 1x INMP441 MEMS microphone
 * 1x BME680 temperature/humidity/pressure/gase sensor (3.3v models); BME280 or BMP280 can be subsistuted but with reduced fuctionality (comment/uncomment the appropriate blocks as needed)
 * 1x TSL2591 light sensor
 * 1x HLK-LD2410C mmWave radar sensor
 * 1x SR602 PIR sensor
-* 1x SuperSensor PCB board
+* 1x SuperSensor PCB board (see "board/supersensor.dxf" or "board/supersensor.easyeda.json"
-* [Optional] 1x 3D Printed case
+* 1x 3D Printed case [Optional]
-* [Optional] 1x 3D Printed diffuser cover
+* 1x 3D Printed diffuser cover [Optional]

 ## Configurable Options

 There are several UI-configurable options with the SuperSensor to help you get the most out of the sensor for your particular usecase.

+### Voice Control

+The SuperSensor's voice functionality can be completely disabled if voice support is not desired.
+This defeats most of the point of the SuperSensor, but can be done if desired.

 ### Light Threshold Control